 Once the connection is established and the protocol is initiated to communicate securely, the system can then verify the user connecting to the system.
 A wide variety of authentication mechanisms are supported.
 This walkthrough covers the two most common: password and private/public key pair.

-To troubleshoot SSH issues, you need to make sure your Droplet is responding normally from the Droplet console with a working network configuration.
-Before troubleshooting SSH, you should always check your control panel for ongoing issues in the region impacting your Droplet, the hypervisor status, and the state of the Droplet through the Droplet console.
+To troubleshoot SSH issues, first verify that your Droplet is responding normally from the Recovery Console with a working network configuration.
+Before troubleshooting SSH, you should always check your control panel for ongoing issues in the region impacting your Droplet, the hypervisor status, and the state of the Droplet through the Recovery Console.

 Below are some common SSH authentication errors you might encounter.